 The Willamette valley is home to more than 800 wineries and stretches north to south for 100 miles, encapsulating dozens of small towns along the coastal mountain range.
 Being such a large area, this wine region is really fun to explore.
 There are pockets of Willamette wineries in at least 10 different towns where you can stay and explore without having the same experience twice.

 ★ Plan ahead.
-Book your Willamette Valley wine tour here.
+Book a Willamette Valley wine tour with lunch from Portland.
+You can also book a private tour here.

 Where to Find the Best Oregon Pinot Noir